Guidelines for Making Decisions as a Couple in Partnership

 Do nothing from rivalry or conceit, but in humility count others more significant than yourselves.
 Let each of you look not only to his own interests, but also to the interests of others (Philippians 2:3-4).

-I have given you more than two dozen questions to ponder.
-Will you permit these questions to be your marital homework assignment over the next couple of weeks?
-Perhaps you can go on a few dates to discuss what you’ve just read.
+1. I have given you more than two dozen questions to ponder and practicalize.
+Let these questions be your marital homework assignment over the next couple of weeks.
+You could go on a few life over coffee dates to discuss what you’ve just read.

 Need More Help?